softwarewright/softwarewright.github.io/docs/blog/posts/learn-js-through-testing/01-variables.md

 ### Testing Strings

 Great, now that we know what a variable can be let's prove it!
-We'll start with the first statement about strings, they are `a sequence of text i.e. "abc"`.
+We'll start with the first statement about strings, they are `a sequence of text e.g. "abc"`.
 Perfect we have our `Test Case`, `a sequence of text is a string`.
 Now we need to open the `variables.spec.js` file from the last post and add the following code:

 ``` javascript
 // test case description goes here